Established by City Ordinance §39-35, the traffic committee functions to review proposed traffic regulations and traffic safety issues.

 The committee typically meets on the fourth Tuesday of every odd-numbered month.
 Requests are openly discussed in a semi-formal atmosphere where citizens are encouraged to participate in the discussion and formulation of solutions that benefit the city.

 After items are discussed with the traffic committee, they are presented to the city commission at one of the following meetings.
 Agendas, meeting minutes and videos for city commission are available here.
-If attending a commission meeting, note that public comments are only made during "public comment" portion of the City Commission agenda and not when the items are voted upon.
+If attending a commission meeting, note that public comments are only made during the "public comment" portion of the city commission agenda and not when the items are voted upon.